moyni77/ansible-docker-ucp/README.md

 # ansible-docker-ucp
-Spin up a virtual Docker UCP environment using ansible and use some of the simplivity features
+Spin up a virtual Docker UCP "Development" environment using ansible and use some of the simplivity features
 # Introduction

 The present document describes how to automate the provisioning of a Docker Enterprise Edition environment by using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system.

+For the dev edition we've selected enterprise edition standard license, which omits image security scanning.
+Capabilities that are provided by the enterprise edition standard follow: Container engine and built in orchestration, networking, security, Certified infrastructure, plugins and ISV containers, Image management, and Container app management.
+Image security scanning is only available with the advanced license.

 ## About Docker Enterprise Edition